willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - **data storage mishap!**
     - the current analysis directory (`/mnt/ls15/scratch/groups/efish/WILL/Pipeline6`) was accidentally `rm -rf`-ed incompletely...
 Since non-missing files *might* be truncated/decapitated (command was ctrl-c-ed), for safety I elected to nuke the folder, reimport the raw `..fastq.gz` files and restart the pipeline.
     - using this as an opportunity to streamline/check for software updates etc.
-  -

 Week of 10-15th April

   - some weirdness seems to have been occurring...
   - attach JG's permutation command to the end of pipeline
   - nperms?
   - n.
 PCs to incorporate?
   - repeat/understand EMP2 calculation
   - try logistic+ model flags?

-plan for methods/results section?
-  -

   - http://meeting.spsp.org/2016/sites/default/files/Lane,%20Hennes,%20West%20SPSP%20Power%20Workshop%202016.pdf

-read about taqman assay?

 Week of 17th-21st April